There was a real buzz at Oban Harbour on Saturday 13th May, the first cruise for our new vessel

-During the few days prior to departure, the weather forecast, along with the wind speeds and direction was giving some thought as to the best itinerary; but both guests and crew were anticipating with great excitement the prospect of the first week of cruising for Proud Seahorse.
+During the few days prior to departure, the weather forecast, along with the wind speeds and direction was giving some thought as to the best itinerary; but both guests and crew were anticipating with great excitement the prospect of the first week of cruising.
 The Crew of four were; James the Skipper, Maddy the Bosun, Peter the Chef and myself, Nigel the Guide, hoping to bring my wildlife, photographic, and Hebrides knowledge for the enjoyment of the guests.

 Saturday: After everyone’s luggage had been loaded and the briefings were completed, it was time to enjoy canapés and a glass of fizz followed by the famous scones made by Granny Mary.
 Very soon everyone was getting to know each other, relaxing, and discussing the prospects for the week ahead.
 We crossed the Firth of Lorn, cruising north in the Sound of Mull and as the afternoon progressed we turned right into Loch na Droma Buidhe, at the mouth of Loch Sunart.
 This is a lovely, quiet, peaceful anchorage for the night, and everyone was ready for the freshly prepared feast that Peter had prepared.
 Duck spring rolls were followed by salmon and teriyaki noodles, egg custard, a Scottish cheeseboard, and freshly brewed coffee.